Bellaire High School (Texas): Location and campus

 Bellaire High School is located within the city of Bellaire, an enclave of the southwest area of Houston.
 Bellaire City Hall, the Bellaire Police Station, Bellaire Fire Station, and the Bellaire water tower are nearby.
 Several parks and playgrounds are in proximity.
 According to Ericka Mellon of the Chronicle, the lot occupied by Bellaire High is one of the smallest used by an HISD school facility, and she stated that the district had a complication with rebuilding plans as it had the highest enrollment in the district.
 Bellaire area homeowners complained about potential complications from rebuilding plans.

 In 2006 Mimi Swartz of Texas Monthly said that Bellaire "still looks like the only high school in a small town.
 The architecture is blocky and unexceptional."

-A new wing was recently added to the school, made possible through government grants. the wing is to include mostly science-based classes. with a special lab that cost nearly $300,000 designed specifically for the biology department.

 Demographics

 In 2006 Mimi Swartz of Texas Monthly said "in the halls you see whites, blacks, Hispanics, and East and Central Asians."
 Bellaire also has disparate income gaps between students from wealthier families and students from poorer families.

 Many students in other parts of Houston ISD transfer to Bellaire to escape home schools that do not have good academic performance, causing the attendance figures of those schools to suffer.

 As of 12 June 2020 most students at the school are within the Bellaire attendance zone.

-In the 2022-2023 school year, the racial demographics of the student body consisted of:
+In the 2022–2023 school year, the racial demographics of the student body consisted of: